DSPMC/html5-canvas-sample/readme.md

-# Samples of HTML5 Canvas Implmentation
+# Samples of HTML5 Canvas Implementation

 ## Introduction
 These samples are based on **HTML5 Canvas Cookbook** by **Eric Rowell** with some changes provided for a course in my campus.